QueSchoenenberger/AutomatedDiscovery/README.md

 ## Notes
-This application uses the GPT-3.5 Turbo model, so make sure you have an OpenAI API key.
+- This application uses the "gpt-for-all" model, so make sure you have an OpenAI API key.
-For database querying, provide appropriate database details in the web interface.
+- For database querying, provide appropriate database details in the web interface.
-The application is Dockerized for easy deployment.
+- The application is Dockerized for easy deployment.
 Adjust the Dockerfile as needed.

 ## Credits
 This application was developed by Joseph Adam, Manuel Regli and Quentin Schoenenberger.